dfelinto/blender-manual/manual/video_editing/preview/introduction.rst

    Displays the :ref:`Frame Overlay <bpy.types.SequenceEditor.show_overlay>`,
    to compare the current frame to a reference frame.

-.. _bpy.types.SpaceSequenceEditor.show_safe_areas:
+.. _bpy.types.SequencerPreviewOverlay.show_safe_areas:

 Safe Areas
    Display an overlay on the preview, marking where the title safe regions are.

-.. _bpy.types.SpaceSequenceEditor.show_metadata:
+.. _bpy.types.SequencerPreviewOverlay.show_metadata:

 Metadata
    Display Image metadata in the preview area.

-.. _bpy.types.SpaceSequenceEditor.show_annotation:
+.. _bpy.types.SequencerPreviewOverlay.show_annotation:

 Annotations
    Displays :doc:`Annotations </interface/annotate_tool>` in the preview region.